Kmer-File-Format/kff-reference/README.md

 ## Header

 Ordered values in the header:
+* version: the file format version x.y where x is the first byten y the second (2 Bytes)
 * k: The kmer size (1 Byte)
 * encoding: ACGT encoding (2 bits/nucl - 1 Byte).
 For example the Byte 00101101 means that in the 2 bits encoding A=0, T=1, C=2, G=3.